 An interactive drawing app for kids can do wonders.
 Nowadays, children need not learn to draw using pencil and paper.
 Instead, they can use their parent’s smartphone as a sheet and their finger as a pencil and get creative.
-Using these applications on mobiles and tablets is easy and fun for the little ones as they can move their fingers smoothly and have fun while doing so.
+According to data published by the National Center for Education Statistics, in 2021, 97% of children aged 3 to 18 had home internet access, with 93% using computers and 4% relying on smartphones.
+This widespread connectivity makes digital drawing apps for kids an accessible and creative way to explore art (1).
+Using these applications on mobiles, tablets, and computers is easy and fun for the little ones as they can move their fingers smoothly and have fun while doing so.
+These apps entertain while boosting learning and creativity.
+They help children develop fine motor skills, enhance hand-eye coordination, and encourage artistic expression.
 If you want to know which app could be more useful for them, reading our post can be helpful.
-However, ensure that your children are not overusing the devices as it can prove detrimental.
+We have selected the apps based on their ratings and features.
+Choose the best ones while ensuring your children do not overuse the devices.

 1. Drawing with Carl